 Just ask Google.

-Their viral campaign they conducted which showcases pictures of the various cool workspaces at their Headquarters has crossed my social media path at least a half-dozen times.
-It’s one of the most successful (and inexpensive!) examples of Employment Branding we’ve seen.
+The viral campaign they conducted which showcases pictures of the various cool workspaces at their headquarters has crossed my social media path at least a half-dozen times.
+It’s one of the most successful (and inexpensive!) examples of Employer Branding we’ve seen.
 Your company could be doing the same!

-In my experience, there are three reasons why most HR departments aren’t using Employment Branding yet:
+In my experience, there are three reasons why most HR departments aren’t using Employer Branding yet:

-They don’t understand how to create an effective Employment Branding campaign.
+They don’t understand how to create an effective Employer Branding campaign.

 They think it will require too much work to get all the appropriate parties in their company involved.